 The preparation of condensed consolidated financial statements in accordance with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the consolidated financial statements, and the reported amounts of income and expense during the reporting period.
-Such management estimates include, but are not limited to, the determination of standalone selling prices of the Company's performance obligations, the estimated period of benefit of deferred contract acquisition costs, the fair value of share-based awards, fair value of investments, software development costs, discount rates used for operating leases, amortization and accretion of interest on investments, and accounting for income taxes, including the valuation allowance on deferred tax assets and uncertain tax positions.
+Such management estimates include, but are not limited to, the determination of standalone selling prices of the Company's performance obligations, the estimated period of benefit of deferred contract acquisition costs, the fair value of share-based awards, software development costs, discount rates used for operating leases, goodwill and acquisition-related intangible assets, and the valuation allowance on deferred tax assets and uncertain tax positions.
 These estimates are based on information available as of the date of the condensed consolidated financial statements; therefore, actual results could differ from those estimates.